brownje96/ONAC/readme.md

 ## What now?

-I will update the instructions for further additional setup as the project helps.
+I will update the instructions if/as the project advances.

 ***Good Luck!***